Prostitution in Paris: Early modern era

 Women who were guilty of "public debauchery, prostitution or scandalous behaviour" were locked in the Pitié-Salpêtrière Hospital, which had been created by Louis XIV in 1656.

 Before the French Revolution in 1789, there were estimated to be 30,000 prostitutes in Paris, plus a further 10,000 high-class prostitutes.
 In 1791, the French revolutionaries decriminalized prostitution.
 However, the population was worried about the increase of prostitutes and the threat of syphilis.
 On 4 October 1793, the Commune of Paris issued a regulatory order forbidding prostitutes to stand in public spaces to "incite to debauchery".
 Although it led to the arrest and sanitary control of more than 400 prostitutes in 1794, this decree did not prevent the continued development of prostitution, particularly at the Palais-Royal, which became the first sex market in the capital.
-There were many "daughters" that crisscrossed the garden paths and galleries of the Palace, and erotic shows and shops dedicated to prostitution.
+There were many "girls" that crisscrossed the garden paths and galleries of the Palace, and erotic shows and shops dedicated to prostitution.